microsoft/AIforEarth-API-Development/README.md

     return send_file(prediction_stream)
 ```
 ## Create AppInsights instrumentation keys
+[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an Azure service for application performance management.
+We have integrated with Application Insights to provide advanced monitoring capabilities.

+Create a new instance of Application Insights from the [Azure portal](https://portal.azure.com) and get your instrumentation key by following the instructions in the [below link](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource) (you can stop after the "Copy the instrumentation key" step).
+Then, follow the instructions from the [second link](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-live-stream#sdk-requirements) to create a live stream key as well.
+Store both of these keys in a safe place.

 - [Instrumentation key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource)

 The instrumentation key is for general logging and tracing.
+This is found under the "Properties" section for your Application Insights instance in the Azure portal.
 - [Live stream key](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-live-stream#sdk-requirements)

 The live stream key is used for traces and allows you to visualize a live stream of events within the Application Insights Azure Portal.

 ### Edit LocalForwarder.config
 If you are using a Python-based image and would like to take advantage of tracing metrics, you will need to modify the LocalForwarder.config file by adding your Application Insights instrumentation and live stream keys.
-There are three areas where you need to add your keys:
+There are three areas where you need to add your keys (be sure to add the proper key in the right place as shown below - you will use your instrumentation key twice and your live metrics key once):
 ```Xml
   <OpenCensusToApplicationInsights>
     <InstrumentationKey>your_instrumentation_key_goes_here</InstrumentationKey>